Xzzit/BrushGaussian/README.md

 `-m <path_to_your_model>`: Path to the pruned Gaussian model directory.
 `-t <style_image_path>`: Path to the style image you want to apply.
 For now, we only support RGBA images with alpha channels.
 If not provided, a elliptical rendering will be performed.
 `-n <number_of_cluster>`: Which cluster to be rendered.
 Default is -1, stands for max cluster.

+### Known Issues
+* The current 3DGS has a bug when training on nerf synthetic datasets, which can be found in these [issue1](https://github.com/graphdeco-inria/gaussian-splatting/issues/1124) and [issue2](https://github.com/graphdeco-inria/gaussian-splatting/issues/1038).